henvic/httpretty/README.md

 ```

 ## Formatters
-You can define a formatter for any kind of document by implementing the Formatter interface.
+You can define a formatter for any media type by implementing the Formatter interface.

 We provide a JSONFormatter for convenience (it is not enabled by default).